 At the height of the frenzied wartime construction of the Alaska Highway, yet another project was begun in northwestern Canada.
-Canol, short for Canadian Oil, was a pipeline system intended to provide fuel for the Alaska Highway and the Northwest Staging Route.
+Canol, short for Canadian American Norman Oil Line, was a pipeline system intended to provide fuel for the Alaska Highway and the Northwest Staging Route.
 Concerns about Japanese attacks on shipping lanes in the Pacific Ocean triggered the need for a source of fuel that was domestic and inland, protected from enemy threats.
 The oil field at Norman Wells in the Northwest Territories’ Mackenzie Valley had nine wells producing a crude oil that would flow at temperatures to -70 degrees Fahrenheit.
 To be cost effective, the field would be required to produce 3,000 barrels per day, well within its potential.

 Guy Blanchet surveyed the route for the Canol pipeline with... (view more details)